Culture of the Native Hawaiians: Religion

 The traditional Hawaiian religion is a polytheistic animistic religion.
 Its beliefs encompass the presence of spirits in objects such as the waves and the sky.
 The Hawaiian religion believes in four gods; Kāne, Kanaloa, Kū, and Lono.
 Kāne is the God of creation, Kanaloa is the God of the ocean, Ku is the God of war and male pursuits, and Lono is the God of peace, rain, and fertility.
 They also believe in forty male gods (ka hā), four hundred gods and goddesses (ke kanahā), the spirits (na ‘unihipili), and the guardians (na ‘aumākua).
 Notably, Pele is the goddess of volcanos and fire.

 Hawaiian religion has birthed many central Hawaiian values, including respect for the 'aina (land), which stems from an emphasis on respect for Lono, the God of the land.
 Religion has also directed the response to volcanic eruptions and lava flows.
 When a volcano erupts, Hawaiians believe this is a sacred process of the Earth being reborn.
 This is a time to pray, sing, and give offerings to Pele, the goddess of the volcano.

 The Hawaiian religion is protected under the American Indian Religious Freedom Act.

 Music

 Mele are the Hawaiian poems and songs.
-Ole are chants.
-Mele and ole are important parts of Hawaiian rituals.
+Oli are chants.
+Mele and oli are important parts of Hawaiian rituals.
 Portuguese, Mexicans, and Spanish brought musical instruments such as the ukulele and the guitar that Hawaiians adopted.
 As Hawaiian music evolved, music using these instruments found worldwide popularity, beginning in the 1920s.
 Hawaiians invented the slack-key guitar and steel guitar, instruments that were soon distributed across the world.